sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Attribute:

-: TODO, Update definition.
-Defined in {{RFC5209}} as "data element including any requisite meta-data describing an observed, expected, or the operational status of an endpoint feature (e.g., anti-virus software is currently in use)."
-If not indicated otherwise, attributes in SACM are represented and processed as attribute value pairs.
+: Defined in {{RFC5209}} as "data element including any requisite meta-data describing an observed, expected, or the operational status of an endpoint feature (e.g., anti-virus software is currently in use)."
+In the context of SACM, attributes are "atomic" information elements and an equivalent to attribute-value-pairs.
+Attributes can be components of Subjects.

 Authentication: